sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

   /var/lib/rancher"
 ```

-- Several key directories required for the OS to be writable for normal system operations are kept as persistent bind paths such as `/etc/fstab`, `/etc/environemnt`, `/etc/hosts`, `/etc/pki`, `/etc/ssh`, `/etc/systemd`, `/etc/udev`, `/etc/sysconfig`, `/etc/netplan`.
+- Several key directories required for the OS to be writable for normal system operations are kept as persistent bind paths, such as `/etc/fstab`, `/etc/environemnt`, `/etc/hosts`, `/etc/pki`, `/etc/ssh`, `/etc/systemd`, `/etc/udev`, `/etc/sysconfig`, `/etc/netplan`.
 - The Kubernetes distribution used for Open Edge platform uses Rancher's RKE2 and requires additional bind mounts such as `/etc/rancher`, `/etc/cni`, `/etc/kubernetes`, `/var/lib/rancher`.

 ## Bare Metal Agents

 The bare metal agents (BMAs) are included in all immutable builds and are required for deployment with Open Edge Platform.
 The BMAs are running on the system as systemd-services.
 In the standalone ISO version of the immutable edge node version, the BMAs are included in the image but not started by default, as the installation is designed to work autonomously without requiring a backend.

 Each bare metal agent is developed in `golang` and has a corresponding resource manager it communicates with (dial-out).
-Below is a brief summary of the bare metal agents included in the build and its purpose.
+Below is a brief summary of the bare metal agents included in the build and their purpose.

 ### Hardware Discovery Agent

-The hardware discovery agent is responsible for initial discovery and introspection of the platform to ensure that the platform is provisioned and configured correctly.
+The hardware discovery agent is responsible for initial discovery and introspection of the platform to ensure that it is provisioned and configured correctly.

 ### Platform Update Agent

 The platform update agent (PUA) is responsible for updating the edge node, particularly performing updates during scheduled maintenance windows.
+For Edge Microvisor Toolkit, this involves:

+- Downloading a new OS image when available in the remote registry service.
+- Verifying its integrity.
-For Edge Microvisor Toolkit, this involves downloading a new OS image when available in the remote registry service, verifying its integrity, writing the image to the inactive user partition and reconfiguring the bootloader to make the inactive partition active and reboot the system.
+- Writing the image to the inactive user partition.
+- Reconfiguring the bootloader to make the inactive partition active and reboot the system.

 If a failure occurs during the boot process to the image, the bootloader will revert back to the last image.
-Update flows will be discussed in more detail in the following sections.
+Update flows are discussed in more detail in the following sections.

 ### Node Agent

-The node agent is responsible for configuration aspects related to platform functions on the edge node, and also assists during the onboarding process by providing JWT (JSON Web Tokens) to the other bare metal agents.
+The node agent is responsible for configuration aspects related to platform functions on the edge node.
+It also assists the onboarding process by providing JWT (JSON Web Tokens) to the other bare metal agents.

 ### Cluster Agent